dandelion-systems/mediameta/python_package/README.md

 Both `ImageMetadata` and `VideoMetadata` are subclasses of `MediaMetadata` which is a dummy class providing declarations of common fields, binary data manipulation methods, and metadata access methods.
 The latter is documented below.
 You should never need to instaciate the top level class.

-`__init__(file_name:str, encoding:str = 'cp1251')` - the constructor, this is where all metadata is scanned in `ImageMetadata` and `VideoMetadata`.
-It requires just the name of the file containing media. `encoding` is optional and used to decode string values from byte sequences in the metadata.
-The deafult decodes Latin and Cyrillic (Russian) characters without a problem. `encoding` should be one of Python supported [Standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings).
+`__init__(file_name:str, encoding:str = 'utf_8')` - the constructor, this is where all metadata is scanned in `ImageMetadata` and `VideoMetadata`.
+It requires just the name of the file containing media. `encoding` is optional and used to decode string values from byte sequences in the metadata. `encoding` should be one of Python supported [Standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings).
 In case decoding fails the offending symbols in a string will be replaced with � (U+FFFD).

 `__getitem__(key:str)` - retrieves the metadata value for a specific `key` allowing the objects of `MediaMetadata` and its descendants to be indexed with `[]`.
 If the `key` is not present in the file's headers an empty list is returned.
 If the `key` is present and a single value is stored under it, this value is returned.
 If the `key` holds mulptiple values like, for instance, in the case of GPS coordinates, they are returned as a list.